Top U.S. admiral puts cyber security on the Navy's radar

 As a contingency in case satellites are jammed, contaminated with a computer virus or hit by a missile or a directed-energy weapon, he said the Navy was going "back to the future" by looking at high-frequency relays used during the Cold War.

 "That part of the electromagnetic spectrum is still out there.
-It's not as well traveled as it used to be so it's actually cleaner," he said.
+It's not as well travelled as it used to be so it's actually cleaner," he said.
 "We're actively working on that."

 The energy blasted from ships by radar and satellite systems is "like a beacon", Greenert said, making reduction of the electronic "signature" a key part of the Navy's cyber strategy.